understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

 * No real limit on block size, but tend to range from 64-256MB

-* To maximize throughput, use larger block size
+* To maximize throughput for very large input file, use larger block size

 * For smaller input files, smaller (64MB) is better